in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 ![Image](/images/spring-initializer-web-h2-devtools-jdbc.png "Web, JDBC,H2 and Developer Tools")

-This guide will help you create a simple project with Spring Boot.
-You will add code to the project to connect to H2 Database using myBatis.
-You will learn to write all the basic CRUD methods using myBatis.
+This article will assist you in creating a basic Spring Boot project.
+You will add code to the project that will allow you to connect to the H2 Database using myBatis.
+You will learn how to use myBatis to build all of the core CRUD functions.

 ![Image](/images/SpringBootwithmyBatis-ProjectStructure.png "Spring Boot with myBatis - Project Structure")